microsoftgraph/microsoft-graph-docs-contrib/concepts/application-proxy-configure-api.md

 ### Create an application

-To configure Application Proxy for an app using the API, you must first create an application, add a service principal to the app, then update the application's **onPremisesPublishing** property to configure the App Proxy settings.
-When creating the application set the application's **signInAudience** to "AzureADMyOrg".
+To configure Application Proxy for an app, you must create an application, add a service principal to the application, and then update the value of the application's **onPremisesPublishing** property to configure the App Proxy settings.
+When creating the application, set the value of its **signInAudience** property to `AzureADMyOrg`.

 #### Request